 Headphones give you a different picture on your mix, they often give you a much better idea of your stereo depth when listening (i.e. panning between left and right).

 Many modern music listeners will be listening on headphones and therefore you need to make sure that you mix well for your headphones as well as in speaker systems and studio monitors.

-You should try to not spend all of your time mixing with headphones, try and use studio monitors as much as possible.
-With headphones, you’re much more likely to listen at much higher levels without realizing, and therefore damage your hearing, check out our article on the dangers of our listening habits for more information.
+You should try to not spend all of your time mixing with headphones, try and to use studio monitors as much as possible.
+With headphones, you’re much more likely to listen at much higher levels without realizing it, and therefore damage your hearing.
+Check out our article on the dangers of our listening habits for more information.